On this page

 Relevance makes sure that all records that match a query are found.
 However, what does it mean to “match a query”?
-Relevance is an intelligent matching that takes into account typo tolerance, partial word matching, spatial distance between matching words, the number of attributes that match, synonyms and query rules, natural language characteristics like stop words and plurals, geolocation, and many other intuitive aspects of what people would expect from search, especially in the Google era.
+Relevance is an intelligent matching that takes into account typo tolerance, partial word matching, spatial distance between matching words, the number of attributes that match, synonyms and Rules, natural language characteristics like stop words and plurals, geolocation, and many other intuitive aspects of what people would expect from search, especially in the Google era.

 Finding records is only part of the story.
 Once you have the “right” records, another aspect that comes into play is how the records are ordered, or ranked.

 Ranking - Putting the Best at the Top

 Relevance is about finding all the records that match a search and then ordering them so that the most accurate results are the most visible.
 If the best match is lost on the last page, or in the middle of hundreds of pages, you’ve failed to achieve relevance.
 In this sense, while finding the right records is important, if the user doesn’t see the best, you’ve failed to achieve relevance.

 So relevance is a balance between finding records and putting them in the best order.
 But does it stop there?